 Proof of concept will give you a real insight to know whether it is a good idea or not.

 There’s another very important reason to do a proof of concept.

 FOR INVESTMENT PURPOSES

-Whether is investment from within your company or a start up asking for money from investors, no one will give you money to move along in the product development process unless you’re able to prove that your product will actually solve a real problem and has a very good chance at being accepted by the market and generate a good return on investment.
+Whether is an investment from within your company or a start-up asking for money from investors, no one will give you money to move along in the product development process unless you’re able to prove that your product will actually solve a real problem and has a very good chance at being accepted by the market and generate a good return on investment.

-The right way to think about the pilot is as almost production, this means that the POC, prototyping and all that’s included in ideation, design, engineering and validation stages have been successfully completed.
+The right way to think about the pilot is almost production, this means that the POC, prototyping, and all that’s included in ideation, design, engineering, and validation stages have been successfully completed.

 Is MVP The Same as Proof of Concept?